-Member Services Support
+Member Relations Team Support

-- To provide administrative support for Member Services Scotland, including a high standard of secretarial support for the Assistant Secretaries. - Diary management for the MSS team taking into account logistically coordinated meetings and within timescales. - To use own judgement to send out holding letters or make telephone calls to members to ensure all members are responded to and dealt with in an appropriate and timely fashion. - Create an excellent working relationship with HB staff and PAs of MDs to support the advisers. - Support the online referral of files/correspondence to Gateleys and preparation of bundles to be sent to solicitors in communication with MSS. - Support MSS staff when they are out of the office by using own judgement to respond to incoming queries from members about their cases or referring to another colleague.
+- To provide appropriate administrative support for MRS, using agreed business processes, judging when to pass to or involve others, to provide a courteous and effective service. - Diary management for the MRS team taking into account logistically coordinated meetings and within timescales. - To use own judgement to send out holding letters or make telephone calls to members to ensure all members are responded to and dealt with in an appropriate and timely fashion. - Create an excellent working relationship with HB staff and PAs of MDs to support the advisers. - Support the online referral of files/correspondence to legal teams and preparation of bundles to be sent to solicitors in communication with MRS. - Support the team when they are out of the office by using own judgement to respond to incoming queries from members about their cases or referring to another colleague. - Assist in production and distribution of reports on local intelligence for LNCs and national BoPs as required and support the work of the SLNC Forum